ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Sign up for the free tier and connect your GitHub repository via the GitHub App.
 The Planner agent analyzes your codebase (routes, components, user flows) and generates a test plan automatically.
 There is no need to recreate your Testiny test cases manually.

 Run pilot tests on 5-10 critical user flows.
-Let the Automator agent execute against staging and review the results.
+Let the Executor agent run them against a preview environment and review the results with help from the Reviewer agent, which flags whether a failure is a real bug, an agent error, or a plan mismatch.
 Most teams run Autonoma in parallel with Testiny for 2-4 weeks to build confidence.
-Compare AI-generated coverage against your existing manual test cases; most teams discover Autonoma identifies edge cases that manual test planning missed.
+Compare AI-planned coverage against your existing manual test cases; most teams discover Autonoma identifies edge cases that manual test planning missed.

 Once confident, integrate Autonoma with your CI/CD pipeline for automated test execution on every pull request.
 Archive Testiny data if needed for compliance, then cancel the subscription.
-From that point forward, the Maintainer agent handles UI changes, the Planner agent updates test plans when new routes are added, and manual test case updates disappear from your workflow entirely.
+From that point forward, the Diffs Agent updates test cases as pull requests land, the Planner agent updates test plans when new routes are added, and manual test case updates disappear from your workflow entirely.

 Frequently Asked Questions